Mental Health Association of Maryland

 Cullison

-HB 1118 (SB 891) Health, Health Insurance, and Health Occupations - Perinatal Mental Health Conditions
+HB 1118 (SB 891) Health, Health Insurance, and Health Occupations - Perinatal Behavioral Health Conditions

 Expands perinatal mental health screening, resource distribution, and provider training requirements.